Black bittern: Description

-It is a fairly large species at 54–66 cm in length, being by some margin the largest bittern in the genus Ixobrychus.
-Compared to related species, it has a longish neck and long yellow bill.
-The adult is uniformly black above, with yellow neck sides.
-It is whitish below, heavily streaked with brown.
-The juvenile is like the adult, but dark brown rather than black.
+It is a medium sized bittern at 54–66 cm in length.
+It has dark upperparts with a dark bill.
+The male is black above with buff neck sides and with a neck is heavily streaked with brown.
+The female is dark brown rather than black.
+The juvenile is like the female but paler.
 They can be difficult to see, given their skulking lifestyle and reed bed habitat, but tend to fly fairly frequently when the all black upperparts makes them unmistakable.

+Behaviour and ecology

 Breeding

 Their breeding habitat is reed beds.
 They nest on platforms of reeds in shrubs, or sometimes in trees.
 Three to five eggs are laid.

-Diet

-Black bitterns feed on insects, fish, and amphibians.
+The chicks are covered with white down with brown patches.
+They first wander from their nest when aged around 15 days.

+Food and feeding

+Black bitterns feed on frogs, fish up to 15cm in length, crustacea and insects.
+They are crepuscular and nocturnal, mainly feeding at dusk and at dawk.